WA6YDQ/nano80/README.md

 ------------------------------

-I'm sure there are bugs.
-Please let me know so I can fix them.
+I posted an 8080 opcode tester in diag.asm.
+This is a brute-force 8080 opcode tester.
+Ive run this over several days with good results (after I fixed the bugs).
+I trust this code, but there may still be issues.
+Please let me know if you find any.

 ------------------------------